dricottone/blog/content/posts/rip_email_server.md

 RIP my email server, [2023](/posts/2023/06/disruption-from-google-and-red-hat/) - 2023

-As you may have heard, Amazon wil soon begin charging an hourly rate for public IPv4 addresses.
+As you may have heard, Amazon will soon begin charging an hourly rate for public IPv4 addresses.
 *Fair enough*, you may say, *it is a scarse resource*.
 It isn't $42/year scarse.